 The clearest feature is uneven contribution.
 A smaller group of stocks, sectors, or themes does more of the work while much of the market lags behind, stalls, or fails to confirm the move.
 That does not invalidate the advance, but it changes its character.

-This is also why weak participation overlaps with questions of leadership breadth.
+Weak participation often appears alongside narrow leadership breadth.
 A market can keep making progress while leadership remains narrow, leaving the advance more dependent on a limited set of winners than on broad-based demand across the market.

 In that environment, the market often looks stronger from the outside than it does from within.
 The issue is not that prices are rising, but that the rise is not being shared widely enough to count as strong internal confirmation.